zeinalamah/docimation-test-v1/README.md

 - Embedding of charts and shapes as images
 - Basic zoom animation controlled by a camera
 - Preset page sizes like A4 and A3 for consistent layouts
-- Utilities for highlighting and typing animations
+- Utilities for highlighting, typing, and fade transitions

 ## Usage